Indian Census Rolls, 1885-1940

 - Family Relation

-The Indian Census Rolls, 1885-1940, are available online at Ancestry and Fold3.
+The Indian Census Rolls, 1885-1940, are available online at Ancestry.com and Fold3.com.
 Prior to digitization, these records were accessible via microfilm publication M595.
-Knowing the tribe can help narrow the search results from Ancestry and Fold3.
+Knowing the tribe can help narrow the search results on Ancestry and Fold3.
 (All National Archives facilities provide free on-site access to Ancestry.com and Fold3.com.)

 Canít Find Them?
 Consider these possible avenues:

 - There may be transcription errors with indexing.

 - The agents or superintendents at the agency may have inadvertently left the individual or family off of the Census Rolls.

 - The individual or family may not have been identified as American Indian on any Federal government records.

 - Tips for successful searches in the Online Catalog and Record Group 75